RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - 2. If Relevant, are there any Exclusionary Rule that apply ?
       - 3. If no Exclusionary Rule applies, should the Trial Judge use Discretion to exclude the evidence ?
   - Common Terms
-    - “Fact in issue def” the principle facts to be proven by the party bearing the burden of proof on a particular issue – facts that need to be proven to win your case
+    - "Fact in issue def" the principle facts to be proven by the party bearing the burden of proof on a particular issue – facts that need to be proven to win your case
-    - “Probative value def” means the extent to which the evidence could rationally affect the assessment of the probability of the existence of a fact in issue – how important is that evidence when trying to prove that fact ?
+    - "Probative value def" means the extent to which the evidence could rationally affect the assessment of the probability of the existence of a fact in issue – how important is that evidence when trying to prove that fact ?
 - The Concept of Relevance
   - Relevance
     - Relevance is the cornerstone of the Rules of Evidence.